 Dr. Digliani has served as the police psychologist for the Loveland Police Department and Larimer County Sheriff's Office (Colorado) for the past several years.
-During this period, he provided psychological counseling services to department members and their families.
+During this period he provided psychological counseling services to department members and their families.
 He was also the clinical supervisor of the agencies' Peer Support Teams.
 He has worked with numerous municipal, county, state, and federal law enforcement agencies.
 He specializes in police and trauma psychology, group interventions, and the development of police, fire, and other emergency worker peer support teams.

-Dr. Digliani is the author of Reflections of a Police Psychologist, Police and Sheriff Peer Support Team Manual, Firefighter Peer Support Team Manual, Law Enforcement Critical Incident Handbook, Law Enforcement Marriage and Relationship Guidebook, and Stress Inoculation Training: The Police.
-He is a contributor-writer of Colorado Revised Statute 13-90-107(m) Who may not testify without consent, the statute and paragraph which grants law enforcement, firefighter, and medical/rescue peer support team members specified confidentiality protection during peer support interactions.
-He is also the primary author of the peer support section of the Officer-Involved Incident Protocol of the 8th Judicial District of Colorado.
+Dr. Digliani is the author of Contemporary Issues in Police Psychology, Reflections of a Police Psychologist, Police and Sheriff Peer Support Team Manual, Firefighter Peer Support Team Manual, Law Enforcement Critical Incident Handbook, and Law Enforcement Marriage and Relationship Guidebook.
+He is a contributor-writer of Colorado Revised Statute 13-90-107(m) Who may not testify without consent, the grants statute and paragraph which law enforcement, firefighter, and medical/rescue peer support team members specified confidentiality protection during peer support interactions.
+He is also the primary author of the peer support section of the Officer-Involved Incident Protocol of the Eighth Judicial District of Colorado.

 In 1990, Dr. Digliani created the Psychologist And Training/Recruit Officer Liaison (PATROL) program, a program designed to support police officer recruits and their families during academy and field training.
 This concept was later extended to the fire service.
 The Firefighter Recruit Support (FIRST) program supports firefighters and their families during recruit training.

-Through his work, he developed the Comprehensive Model for Police Advanced Strategic Support for police officers and the Comprehensive Model for Peer Advanced Strategic Support for firefighters (COMPASS).
+Dr. Digliani developed the Freezeframe method of critical incident debriefing.
+Through his work, he developed the conceptualizations of Option funnel versus Threat funnel, Level I and Level II peer support, and the Comprehensive Model for Police Advanced Strategic Support for police officers and the Comprehensive Model for Peer Advanced Strategic Support for firefighters (COMPASS).
 COMPASS is a career-long psychological health and wellness strategy for police officers and firefighters.

-In 2013, Dr. Digliani developed the conceptions of primary and secondary danger, and created the "Make it Safe" Police Officer Initiative.
-The Initiative is designed to reduce the secondary danger of policing.
+In 2013, Dr. Digliani developed the conceptions of primary and secondary danger.
+He then created the Make it Safe Police Officer Initiative, a 12-element strategy designed to reduce the secondary danger of policing.
+The Initiative was later extended to firefighters in the Make it Safe Firefighter Initiative.